Midlake: 2013–present: Antiphon, For the Sake of Bethel Woods and A Bridge to Far

 In August 2013, Midlake announced the release date for their fourth full-length album, Antiphon, due November 5, 2013 on ATO Records in North America and November 4, 2013 on Bella Union in Europe.
-Guitarist Eric Pulido stepped into the role of lead vocalist on Antiphon, with backing vocals from Alexander and new members Jesse Chandler (keyboards, piano, flute) and Joey McClellan (guitars).
+Guitarist Eric Pulido stepped into the role of lead vocalist on Antiphon, with backing vocals from Alexander, Chandler and McClellan.
 "Antiphon is the most honest representation of the band as a whole, as opposed to one person's vision that we were trying to facilitate," Pulido remarked in the album's press release, which characterizes the new music as "free-flowing in feel, concise in structure ... it's very much Midlake, but uncannily rebooted, and relaxed."
 In addition to the lineup change, Antiphon marks Midlake's first release on Dave Matthews' ATO Records label, also home to My Morning Jacket, Caitlin Rose, and Stars.

-On October 25, 2021, Midlake announced the release date for their fifth full-length album, For the Sake of Bethel Woods, due March 18, 2022 on ATO Records in North America and on Bella Union in Europe.
+Midlake's fifth full-length album, For the Sake of Bethel Woods was released in March 2022 on ATO Records in North America and on Bella Union in Europe.

+On August 27, 2025, the band announced their independently-released sixth album, A Bridge to Far, due November 7, 2025, as well as the immediate release of its first single "The Ghouls."